Are you considering taking out a fast cash loan? Before you borrow, take a careful look at your options.

 - Personal loans

-The rates and limits for installment loans vary by category and credit score, but they’re generally cheaper than credit cards and much cheaper than payday loans, with higher borrowing limits than both.
+The rates and limits for installment loans vary by category and credit score.
+Still, they’re usually cheaper than credit cards and much more cost-effective than payday loans, with higher borrowing limits than either one.

-Installment loans also usually have fixed interest rates, which creates a stable and predictable repayment process.
-The payback period, or loan term, can be as short as six months (for personal loans) or as long as thirty years (for mortgages).
+Installment loans have fixed interest rates, which creates a stable and predictable repayment process.
+The payback timeframe, or loan term, can be as short as six months (for personal loans) or as long as 30 years (for mortgages).

-The form of installment loan that’s most comparable to a payday loan would be a personal loan.
-To give you context, you can take a look at some examples of rates and borrowing limits for personal loans below.
+The installment loan that’s most comparable to a payday loan is a personal loan.
+Here are some examples:

 Secured vs. Unsecured Loans

-Installment loans also sometimes require that you pledge something of value as collateral.
-Collateral is an asset attached to the loan that lenders can seize to protect themselves if a borrower is unable to pay them back.
+Installment loans may require that you pledge something valuable as collateral.
+Collateral is an asset attached to the loan that lenders can seize to protect themselves if a borrower can; pay it back.

-For example, mortgages almost always list the property they were used to purchase as collateral.
-If you’re ever unable to make payments on your house, they can foreclose on you and sell it off to recoup their losses.
-Because secured loans are generally less risky to the lender, they also usually have better terms.
+For example, mortgages always list the property used to purchase as collateral.
+If you cannot make payments on your house, the lender can foreclose and sell it to recoup their losses.
+Because secured loans are less risky to the lender, they often have better terms.

-But if you’re concerned that you won’t be able to repay your loan, it might not be worth it to gamble with collateral.
-Failing to pay back an unsecured loan can hurt your credit, but it can’t cost you your house.
+But if you’re concerned you won’t be able to repay your loan, it’s not worth gambling with your collateral choice.
+Failing to pay back an unsecured loan can damage your credit, but it can’t cost you your home.

 What is a Payday Loan?

-Payday loans are more like an expensive cash advance than a loan.
+Think of payday loans as an expensive cash advance instead of a loan.

-Borrowers receive a lump-sum (generally smaller than that of an installment loan), then pay back the principal plus a large fee when they get their next paycheck.
+Borrowers receive a lump sum (usually smaller than an installment loan), then pay back the principal plus a large fee when they get their next paycheck.
 The high-interest rates make this an extremely expensive way of borrowing.

-For example, if you were to take out a $500 payday loan to cover your groceries for the month, you might have to pay back $575 in full within just two weeks.
+For example, if you were to take out a $500 payday loan to pay for groceries for a month, you might have to pay back $575 in full within two weeks.

-Payday loans don’t require a credit check.
-In fact, they don’t require much at all.
-All you typically need to qualify for one is a paycheck, a bank account, and a pulse.
+Payday loans don’t require a credit check; they don’t require much at all.
+The loan application process is easy: to qualify you will need a paycheck and a bank account.

-They’re usually limited to a few hundred dollars at most and are used to pay for necessary monthly bills when you can’t afford them on your own.
+Repayment terms are also simple.
+The money is due from your next paycheck and is limited to a few hundred dollars.
+Payday loans are used to pay for necessary monthly bills when you can’t afford to pay them.

-The problems literally compound when you find that you’re unable to repay your first payday loan.
-You’ll be charged a second fee for missing the payment and probably need to take out a second payday loan to cover it, which will send you spiraling into the payday loan trap.
+Other big problems can quickly snowball if you cannot repay your first payday loan.
+Expect to be charged a late fee for missing the payment and will need to take out a rollover loan to cover it.

 Installment Loan vs. Payday Loan: The Key Differences

-- Repayment term: Installment loans spread repayment out over a reasonable term, while payday loans require you to pay back the full balance plus excessive interest or fees by your next paycheck.
+- Repayment period: Installment loans spread repayment over longer terms with a fixed monthly payment.
+In contrast, payday loans require you to pay back the full balance plus excessive interest or fees by your next paycheck.